 Float – What happens before you lock your interest rate.
 When you float your interest rate, you actively watch interest rate fluctuations and wait for a time to lock.
 If you float your rate, your future monthly mortgage payment could go up if rates go up.
-See also “Lock.”
+Also see Lock.

-Gift – The money you receive from an eligible source (family, non-profit, etc.) You can use gift money on any type of loan, but each loan has its own restrictions.
+Gift Money – The money you receive from an eligible source (family member, non-profit, etc.) to apply to use as a down payment.
+You can use gift money on any type of loan, but each loan has its own restrictions.

 Good Faith Estimate (GFE) – This is a document you should receive within 3 days of applying for a loan.
 It details the fees associated with the mortgage.
-You should take this document with you at loan closing to make sure the fees didn’t change dramatically.
+Take this document with you at loan closing to make sure the fees didn’t change dramatically.
 For a sample GFE, see our downloadable mortgage forms page.

-Homeowner’s Association (HOA) – The organization that creates and maintains bylaws and rules regarding a certain housing development, such as a PUD (planned unit development) or condominium project.
-Homeowners within the project must pay dues to the HOA, usually monthly or yearly.
+Homeowners Association (HOA) – The organization that creates and maintains the bylaws and rules for a specific housing development, such as a Planned Unit Development (PUD) or condominium project.
+Homeowners within the community must pay dues to the HOA, usually monthly or yearly.

 HUD/HUD1 – You receive this document when you sign final loan paperwork at escrow.
 It breaks down all the fees associated with the loan and tells you the final dollar amount you need to pay to close the loan.

-Loan to Value (LTV) – The percentage of your loan amount compared to the home’s value and/or purchase price.
+Loan-to-Value (LTV) Ratio – The percentage of your loan amount compared to the home’s value and/or purchase price.

 Margin – The amount of extra interest the lender charges when an ARM starts adjusting.
 The margin and the index are added to determine the rate you pay when the ARM’s fixed period ends.